wuhe3/day13-parking-lots-backend-starter/readme.md

 ## Additional Instructions
 1. Provide explanations in Cantonese.
 2. No need to add comments; just ensure that naming conventions clearly express functionality.

+# 2. test, add test cases for ParkingLotManager
+@workspace

+## Requirement
+Help me to create unit test cases for the `ParkingLotManager` class.

+## Rules
+Ensure your code
+1. following the format Given/When/Then
+2. with high coverage
+3. have no code smells
+4. be concise, e.g. using @ParmeterizedTest